 Accuracy of Screening Tests and Risk Assessment

-The USPSTF found no studies that directly evaluated the benefits of screening for eating disorders.
-Seventeen studies evaluated the accuracy of various screening questionnaires for detecting any eating disorder or specific eating disorders.
-Most studies assessed the SCOFF; two studies assessed the EDS-PC, and other questionnaires were assessed by one study each.1 Accuracy was compared with either a diagnostic clinical interview or a range of longer self-reported diagnostic questionnaires.
-Only two studies evaluated adolescents, and there was limited reporting on other populations of interest (e.g., populations of different races and ethnicities and sexual gender identities).1
+Seventeen studies (10 of good quality) evaluated the accuracy of various screening questionnaires for detecting any eating disorder or specific eating disorders.
+Sample sizes ranged from 51 to 1541 participants (median, 341).1,27 Most studies assessed the SCOFF (11 studies); 2 studies assessed the EDS-PC, and other questionnaires were assessed by 1 study each.1 Accuracy was compared with either a diagnostic clinical interview or a range of longer self-reported diagnostic questionnaires.
+Only 2 studies evaluated adolescents, and there was limited reporting on other populations of interest (eg, populations of different races and ethnicities and sexual gender identities).1

 Benefits of Early Detection and Treatment

 The USPSTF found no studies that directly assessed the benefits of screening for eating disorders.
-Forty trials assessed interventions for adult populations with recently detected or previously untreated eating disorders.
+Forty fair- to good-quality randomized clinical trials (n = 3969) assessed interventions for adult populations with recently detected or previously untreated eating disorders.
 No trials were found that enrolled participants who were screen-detected in primary care.
-Many enrolled participants via advertisements for interventions for binge eating and obesity.
-Trials evaluated heterogeneous interventions.
-The majority of the trials enrolled mostly women and populations with BED or BN only.
-No eligible trials focused on populations with AN.1 There was limited evidence on populations of interest (e.g., by age, sex, race and ethnicity, gender identity, sexual orientation, and mental health comorbidity).1
+Study participants were either referred or recruited to treatment.
+Many studies enrolled participants via advertisements for interventions for binge eating and obesity.1 Trials evaluated heterogeneous interventions.
+The majority of the trials enrolled mostly female participants and populations with binge eating disorder or bulimia nervosa only.
+One trial was limited to adolescents; another trial enrolled adults and adolescents.
+Two trials (n = 116,954) enrolled a majority of males.
+No eligible trials focused on populations with anorexia nervosa.1 One trial (n = 40) enrolled Latina individuals only; 2 trials (n = 156) enrolled a study population that was 54% to 55% racial and ethnic groups; all others enrolled a majority of White study participants.
+There was limited evidence on specific populations of interest (eg, by age, sex, race and ethnicity, sexual orientation, gender identity, and mental health comorbidity).1

-Twenty-three trials assessed psychological interventions.
-Guided self-help improved eating disorder symptom severity more than inactive control (pooled standardized mean difference [SMD], -0.96 [95% CI, -1.26 to -0.67]) (5 trials; n=391 participants); pooled estimates for unguided self-help (6 trials; n=368 participants) also favored the intervention, but the difference between groups was not statistically significant (SMD, -0.18 [95% CI, -0.38 to 0.03]).
-Self-help interventions also reduced depression symptoms more than inactive control, including both guided self-help (pooled SMD, -0.73 [95% CI, -1.04 to -0.43]; 4 trials; n=324 participants) and unguided self-help (pooled SMD, 0.37 [95% CI, -0.68 to -0.05]; 3 trials; n=156 participants).
-Group therapy (7 trials; n=253 participants) was associated with larger reductions in depression scores from baseline than inactive control (pooled SMD, -0.48 [95% CI, -0.69 to 0.27]).1 Results were inconsistent in the two trials that assessed a combination of fluoxetine and self-help for BN or fluoxetine with individual cognitive behavioral therapy for BED.1 Three trials of individual therapy were assessed; however, the trials differed in type of therapy and measured outcomes.1
+Twenty-four trials (n = 1644) assessed psychological interventions.
+Among adults with binge eating disorder, guided self-help improved eating disorder symptom severity more than inactive control (pooled standardized mean difference [SMD], −0.96 [95% CI, −1.26 to −0.67]) (5 trials; n = 391).
+Unguided self-help (6 trials; n = 368) also favored intervention; however, the difference between groups was not statistically significant (SMD, −0.18 [95% CI, −0.38 to 0.03]).
+Self-help interventions reduced depression symptoms more than inactive control, including guided self-help (pooled SMD, −0.73 [95% CI, −1.04 to −0.43]) (4 trials; n = 324) and unguided self-help (pooled SMD, 0.37 [95% CI, −0.68 to −0.05]) (3 trials; n = 156).
+Few trials of self-help interventions assessed other outcomes.
+Group therapy for binge eating disorder (7 trials; n = 253) was associated with larger reductions in depression scores from baseline than inactive control (pooled SMD, −0.48 [95% CI, −0.69 to 0.27]).1,27 Few trials of group therapy measured other outcomes of eating disorder symptoms, and results were inconsistent.
+Results were inconsistent in the 2 trials that assessed a combination of fluoxetine and self-help for bulimia nervosa or fluoxetine with individual cognitive behavioral therapy for binge eating disorder.1 Four trials (n = 319) of various types of individual therapy were assessed; however, the trials measured heterogenous outcomes with inconsistent results.1

-Four trials of lisdexamfetamine for the treatment of BED (n=900 participants) measured change in eating disorder symptom severity using the Yale–Brown Obsessive Compulsive Scale modified for binge eating (YBOCS-BE) and found larger reductions in changes from baseline scores associated with lisdexamfetamine (50 to 60 mg/day) than placebo (pooled mean difference, -5.75 [95% CI, -8.32 to -3.17]).
-Two trials compared topiramate with placebo for the treatment of BED and both found statistically significant reductions in YBOCS-BE scores from baseline among the topiramate group than the placebo group, from -6.40 (p<0.001) to -2.55 (p=0.004).
-Five trials assessed various SSRIs among persons with BED and reported on heterogeneous outcome measures; results were inconsistent.
-Three trials assessed fluoxetine for populations with BN and found inconsistent results for improvement in eating disorder and depression symptoms.1
+Eighteen trials (n = 2433) assessed the benefit of pharmacotherapy compared with placebo.
+Most trials evaluated outcomes over a duration of 6 to 12 weeks; 3 trials assessed outcomes over 16 weeks.1 Four trials of lisdexamfetamine for the treatment of binge eating disorder (n = 900) measured change in eating disorder symptom severity using the Yale-Brown Obsessive Compulsive Scale modified for binge eating (YBOCS-BE) and found larger reductions in changes from baseline scores associated with lisdexamfetamine (50 to 60 mg/d) than placebo (pooled mean difference, −5.75 [95% CI, −8.32 to −3.17]).
+Two trials (n = 465) compared topiramate with placebo for the treatment of binge eating disorder and found statistically significant larger reductions in YBOCS-BE scores from baseline among the topiramate group than the placebo group, from −6.40 (P < .001) to −2.55 (P = .004).
+Five trials (n = 208) evaluated various SSRIs in study participants with binge eating disorder and reported inconsistent results on heterogeneous outcome measures specific to eating disorder symptoms.
+Selective serotonin reuptake inhibitors were associated with a larger reduction in depression symptom scores than placebo (pooled SMD, −0.6 [95% CI, −0.90 to 0.33]) (5 studies; n = 208).
+Three trials (n = 528) assessed fluoxetine for populations with bulimia nervosa and found inconsistent results for improvement in eating disorder symptom severity and depression.1,27 Two trials measured eating disorder symptom severity (the EDE-Q [Eating Disorder Examination–Questionnaire] and YBOCS-BE) and found a reduction in symptom scores favoring SSRIs.

 The body of evidence has several limitations.
-Most studies of screening test accuracy assessed the SCOFF in adult women, but few studies evaluated screening tools in men, adolescents, or other populations (e.g., populations of different races and ethnicities and sexual gender identities).1 Intervention trials did not identify study participants from primary care clinics.
-Trials mostly recruited participants with advertisements for binge eating and obesity.
-As a result, intervention studies were limited by the lack of generalizability to populations who would be detected by routine screening in primary care settings.
-In addition, most treatment trials only included women with BED or BN; none focused on individuals with AN.
-Treatment trials assessed outcomes over a short duration (6 to 16 weeks) and there was limited evidence of effectiveness in specific populations of interest.
-Although treatment may help improve some outcomes in symptomatic persons, it is unclear whether screening and treatment of screen-detected persons can improve health outcomes in asymptomatic patients.
+Most studies of screening test accuracy assessed the SCOFF in adult females, but few studies evaluated screening tools in males, adolescents, or other populations (eg, populations of different races and ethnicities and sexual gender identities).1 Intervention trials did not identify study participants from primary care clinics.
+Trials mostly recruited participants using advertisements or referrals, and some advertised studies focused on binge eating and obesity.
+As a result, intervention studies have limited generalizability to populations who would be detected by routine screening in primary care settings.
+In addition, most treatment trials only included females with binge eating disorder or bulimia nervosa; none focused on populations with other eating disorders.
+Treatment trials assessed outcomes over a short duration (6 to 16 weeks), and there was limited evidence of effectiveness in specific populations of interest.
+Although treatment may improve some outcomes in symptomatic persons and those who are motivated to respond to trial advertisements, it is unclear whether screening and treatment of screen-detected persons can improve health outcomes in asymptomatic patients.

 Harms of Screening and Treatment

 The USPSTF found no studies that directly evaluated the harms of screening.
 None of the trials of psychological interventions reported on harms.
-Nine trials of pharmacotherapy reported on adverse events of four medications: lisdexamfetamine (4 trials), topiramate (2 trials), and one trial each on fluoxetine and escitalopram.1 Trials were of short duration (6 to 16 weeks).
+Nine trials of pharmacotherapy (n = 2006) reported on adverse events of 4 medications: lisdexamfetamine (4 trials), topiramate (2 trials), fluoxetine (2 trials), and escitalopram (1 trial).
+Trials were of short duration (6 to 16 weeks).
 Lisdexamfetamine was associated with higher rates of dry mouth, headache, and insomnia than placebo.
 Topiramate was associated with higher rates of paresthesia, taste perversion, and difficulty with concentration or confusion than placebo.
-SSRIs were associated with insomnia, nausea, and tremor.1
+Selective serotonin reuptake inhibitors were associated with insomnia, nausea, and tremor.1

 - Screening and early treatment trials that focus on health outcomes and that enroll screen-detected populations from general primary care settings